funkelab/quac/docs/source/tutorials/classifier.md

 We *strongly* recommend making sure that your classifier expects input data that lies in `[-1, 1]`.

-While you can set the StarGAN to return data in different ranges the hyper-parameters in QuAC have been optimized for `[-1, 1]`.
+While you can set the {term}`conversion network` to return data in different ranges the hyper-parameters in QuAC have been optimized for `[-1, 1]`.
-GANs are very finnicky creatures, so you will likely have to do extensive tuning outside of the defaults.
+Generative adversarial networks are very finnicky creatures, so you will likely have to do extensive tuning outside of the defaults.
 ```

 ## Compiling to torchscript